 ASLA received a $25,000 Chesapeake Bay Small Watershed Grant from the Chesapeake Bay Program, a partnership between Virginia, Maryland, Pennsylvania, the District of Columbia, the Chesapeake Bay Commission, and the federal government.
-The National Fish and Wildlife Foundation, in cooperation with the U.S. Environmental Protection Agency, is charged with administering the grant.
+The National Fish and Wildlife Foundation, in cooperation with the U.S. Environmental Protection Agency, was charged with administering the grant.
 The greenroof dedication date was on April 26, 2006 - the birthday of Frederick Law Olmsted, who founded the American landscape architecture profession.
-The ASLA HQ is the recipient of the 2010 Green Roofs for Healthy Cities Award of Excellence - Intensive Institutional Category.
+The ASLA HQ is the recipient of the 2010 Green Roofs for Healthy Cities Award of Excellence - Intensive Institutional Category; Natural Resources Council of America Best Education project, 2008; American Society of Association Executives Award of Excellence, 2008; and the

 The 1,250 square-foot viewing platform provides contiguous coverage of the portions of the roof not covered by the north and south mounds or HVAC units.
 The planting system has a three-inch depth, planted with sedums.
 The platform has a flat metal grate suspended approximately one inch above the plantings.